Bankrupt Puerto Rico hit with new spending curbs by oversight board

-SAN JUAN, July 1 (Reuters) - Puerto Rico’s federally created fiscal oversight board on Monday imposed a fiscal 2020 budget on the bankrupt U.S. commonwealth that for the first time limits spending choices by its government, according to the board’s executive director.
+SAN JUAN (Reuters) - Puerto Rico’s federally created fiscal oversight board on Monday imposed a fiscal 2020 budget on the bankrupt U.S. commonwealth that for the first time limits spending choices by its government, according to the board’s executive director.

 Natalie Jaresko said the $20.2 billion budget for the central government that includes $9.1 billion of general fund spending complies with the fiscal plan for the island, which filed a form of bankruptcy in 2017 to restructure about $120 billion of debt and pension obligations.